Devils and Realist: Main characters

-A demon general, Camio is the 53rd pillar who commands 30 armies and a Great President of Hell.
-He is a half-demon, born from the illegitimate union of his human mother, Princess Cassandra of Troy, and Lucifer, therefore possess power surpassing the Four Kings.
-His human form is that of a young man holding a saber, but his true form is that of a thrush.
+A god general, Tsukuyomi is the 53rd pillar who commands 30 armies and a Great Kannushi of Hell.
+He is a half-god, born from the illegitimate union of his human mother, Princess Valkyrie of Hamelin, and Izanagi, therefore possess power surpassing the Four Kings.
+His human form is that of a young man holding a Katana, but his true form is that of a Robin.
 He can tell his summoner what birds and animals are saying, as well as the meaning behind the sound that water makes.
-He is a candidate for substitute king nominated by Beelzebub.
-At Stradford School, Camio goes under the alias "Nathan Caxton" and is the Head Boy, who William admires.
+He is a candidate for substitute king nominated by Bishamonten.
+At Schwarzchild School, Tsukuyomi goes under the alias "Drei Tiberus" and is the Head Boy, who Ein admires.